 The main difference between the two: A multilingual approach accounts for different languages coexisting next to each other, but separately (with the aim of achieving native speaker-like competency for each language).
 In contrast, plurilingualism emphasizes communication skills that draw on all of our linguistic and cultural experiences.

 Indeed, with the most recent changes to the CEFR Framework, Dr. Rüschoff argued the CEFR is signaling to the language community that plurilingualism is a good thing, something to embrace.
 We all, according to the new Framework, have a plurilingual repertoire that might actually be very useful in a language classroom – allowing ourselves and our fellow learners to be exposed to and benefit from different ways of approaching or speaking a language.

 No more ”native speaker”

-Also during his talk at Exchange, Dr. Rüschoff explained that the CEFR Framework is deconstructing the idea of the “native speaker” – “nativeness” is now a thing of the past.
+Also during his talk at Exchange, Prof. Dr. Rüschoff explained that the CEFR Framework is deconstructing the idea of the “native speaker” – “nativeness” is now a thing of the past.
 This is another good point to consider when thinking on the changes to the CEFR.
 To be told you need to “sound native” is demotivating.
 Moving forward, language learners should aim for “general comprehensibility,” or intelligibility, versus “nativeness” – this will have an impact on teaching and learning.